Capital Intensive Industries

 But they also make massive profits, particularly at times when ore prices are at historic highs.

-So for these companies I have to make a judgement as to the quality of their mining operations, the diversity of their mineral resources and the extent to which the growth in emerging markets such as China and India will continue into the future.
+So for these companies I have to make a judgement as to the quality of their mining operations and the diversity of their mineral resources.

 In Summary ...

-By avoiding these capital intensive companies, I am more likely to find companies that do not use large chunks of their earnings in developing infrastructure or buying new equipment.
+By avoiding most capital intensive companies, I am more likely to find companies that do not use large chunks of their earnings to develop infrastructure or to buy new equipment.

 But how to find companies that have minimal capital requirements but can still generate healthy profits?